-The site work is scheduled to start in early summer of 2012 and have an estimated 6-month construction period.
+The site work is scheduled to start in late 2012 and have an estimated 6 to 8 month construction period.
 It is anticipated that the operation of the Project (Project life) will be at least 20 years.

 The timeline and duration of each of the main construction phases is provided in Table 2.1.